Can i sue mistress or ex based on "fraud"?

 Can I sue mistress or ex for conspiring, plotting divorce, set me up, intentionally humiliating me, secretly stealing/transferring marital assets without my knowledge, etc., causing me emotional distress?
 Sue her or him based on “fraud”?
 To seek unspecified amount of damages (e. g. $7 millions), plus returning transferred assets/gifts?

-Asked almost 4 years ago in New York
+Asked about 4 years ago in New York

 Categories: Civil Litigation Personal Injury General Legal Questions Family